felipemoralesquerol/aca-dwbe-sp4-m55-docker/readme.md

 WORKDIR /usr/src/app

 # Install app dependencies
-# A wildcard is used to ensure both package.json AND package-lock.json are copied
-# where available (npm@5+)
 COPY package*.json ./

 # apt-get install nano (optional)
 RUN apt-get update && apt-get install -y curl && apt-get install nano

 RUN npm install
-# If you are building your code for production
-# RUN npm ci --only=production

 RUN npm install -g npm@8.3.1

 # Fix vulnerabilities on npm